Brief closes seed round led by EPIC Ventures. Read the announcement.

 Zoom Meeting Statistics, 2025

-67 percent of executives say most meetings are failures.
-The issue is not the meetings themselves — it is that people arrive without the context to make them matter.”
+Most meetings never produce a decision.
+67 percent of executives say so.
+The issue is not the meetings themselves.
+It is that people arrive without the context to make them matter.”

 Flowtrace State of Meetings Report, 2025